coookie1010/coookie1010/README.md

 Hi there I'm Coookie
-I've been practicing coding as a hobby for 14 years now.
+I've been doing this hobby since 2009. :D

 Active again on hackerone bugbounty